Funded Projects

 Office of Head Start’s National Center on Health, Behavioral Health, and Safety (NCHBHS)

-For this project, the UCSF CCHP staff provides expertise in specific content areas including the COVID-19 pandemic, emergency preparedness, staff health, injury prevention, environmental health, prevention of infectious disease, prenatal care, and health equity.
+For this project, the UCSF CCHP staff provides expertise in specific content areas including the COVID-19 pandemic, emergency preparedness, staff health, injury prevention, environmental health, prevention of infectious disease, and prenatal care.
 We contribute to the NCHBHS by providing Training and Technical Assistance (TTA) that reflects current evidence, is research-informed, and promotes best practices.